 The Entry Stage is an app-based, timed and interactive online task which will test the candidates' electrotechnical knowledge.
 It will take around an hour to complete.
-The app will be live from 08:00 on Monday 08 April to 22:00 on Tuesday 09 April; it must be completed during that time and it must be done independently.
+The app will be live from 10:00 on Monday 03 March to 17:00 on Friday 04 April; it must be completed during that time and it must be done independently.

-After registering for SkillELECTRIC and agreeing to the rules, candidates will be sent a one-time login and link to download the app on either Android or iOS, to a device which operates at least Android 10 or iOS 12.
+Once the candidate has accepted the WorldSkills UK (WS UK) terms and conditions, within 72 hours they will be sent instructions along with a one-time login and link to download the app to a device which operates at least Android 10 or iOS 12.